 Remote install on Mac OS X computers with ARD

-If you have a lot of Macs in your organization, you would probably prefer not to have to walk to each and every one of them to install the Panorama9 Agent for OS X. Unlike Microsoft Windows machines, which are often bound to an Active Directory, Macs are often set up as standalone machines and this complicates the procedure a bit.
+If you have a lot of Macs in your organization, you would probably prefer not to have to walk to each and every one of them to install the Panorama9 Agent for macOS.
+Unlike Microsoft Windows machines, which are often bound to an Active Directory, Macs are often set up as standalone machines and this complicates the procedure a bit.

 The remainder of this article will describe how to deploy the agent with Apple Remote Desktop.
 Note that it is also possible to use Open Directory for all, or parts, of this job if you have it installed.